 Outdoor Swimming Information

-At Pool Bridge Farm, we have rigorous safety and risk assessments in place, but we let you make the decisions.
-You need to come prepared and do your own research.
+Pool Bridge Farm is an unlifeguarded venue; however, we have rigorous safety and risk assessments in place, and we allow you to make the decisions.

 What we have onsite: